Canada, Mexico laud NAFTA progress, ministers to reconvene Tuesday

 “There was a lot of progress made today,” he said.

-The three ministers are pressing for a quick deal to avoid clashing with a July 1 presidential election in Mexico, but there have been major differences on several U.S. demands.
+The three ministers are pressing for a quick deal to avoid clashing with a July 1 presidential election in Mexico, which would mean overcoming major differences on several U.S. demands.

-Canada and Mexico have battled for months with a U.S. demand for tougher automotive rules of origin.
-They dictate how much North American content vehicles must contain under NAFTA, which underpins some $1.2 trillion in annual trilateral trade.
+Canada and Mexico have battled for months with a U.S. push for tougher NAFTA rules on how much North American content vehicles must contain to avoid tariffs, known as rules of origin.

 “We continue to work very hard on rules of origin, really the heart of this agreement,” Freeland said.

-The Trump administration had initially demanded that North American-built vehicles contain 85 percent content made in NAFTA countries by value, up from 62.5 percent at present.
+U.S. negotiators had initially demanded that North American-built vehicles contain content that is 85 percent made in the NAFTA countries, based on value, up from 62.5 percent at present.

-However, auto industry executives said last week that Washington had significantly softened this in an effort to move faster toward a deal in the next few weeks.
+However, auto industry executives said last week that Washington had softened that demand in an effort to move faster toward a deal.

+A source familiar with the talks said Canada and Mexico found the U.S. concessions “really helpful,” especially a move to back away from proposals that would have made tracking the origin of parts overly complex.

+“We have makings of a deal right now.
+We could accept where they (the Americans) are at,” said the source, who requested anonymity given the sensitivity of the situation.

 President Donald Trump, who has repeatedly threatened to walk away from NAFTA unless major changes are made, says the pact has created jobs in Mexico at the expense of U.S. workers.

-Lighthizer instilled fresh momentum into the talks in early March by floating the prospect of a quick deal “in principle.”
-Still, Mexican and Canadian officials say only an agreement covering the essential details will be viable.
-(Writing by Dave Graham Editing by Tom Brown)
+Lighthizer instilled fresh momentum in early March by floating the prospect of a quick deal “in principle.”
+Mexican and Canadian officials say only an agreement covering the essential details will be viable.

+Additional reporting by Veronica Gomez in Mexico City and David Ljunggren in Ottawa; Writing by Dave Graham; Editing by Tom Brown and Leslie Adler